 How to Become Wise Spiritually (Part 2)

 We grow spiritually in order to become wise.
+And we become wise to grow spiritually.

 Throughout history, many wise people such as the yogis, shamans, and Buddhists practice certain ways to achieve wisdom.